-(1) Counter against the threat of "T.RECOVER"
+(1) Countermeasure against the threat of "T.RECOVER"

 This threat assumes that the residual data in the MSD might be leaked when the MSD is removed from the MFD.
-The security functions counter this threat as follows:
+The following security functions counter this threat.

-1. Cryptographic key generation function (TSF\FKG):
+1. Cryptographic key generation function (TSF_FKG):

-The function to generate cryptographic keys (common key) to support the cryptographic operation function (TSF\FDE).
-The TOE generates 128-bit and 256-bit secure keys every time the MFD is turned on and stores them into the volatile memory.
+This is a function to generate a cryptographic key (common key) to support the cryptographic operation function (TSF_FDE).
+The TOE generates a 256-bit secure key every time the MFD is turned on and stores it into the volatile memory.

-2. Cryptographic operation function (TSF\FDE)
+2. Cryptographic operation function (TSF_FDE):

 This TSF always encrypts user data and TSF data before writing them to the MSD.
 When necessary, this TSF reads the data from the MSD and decrypts them for further use.
-For encryption and decryption, the AES algorithm based on FIPS PUB 197 and the cryptographic key that is generated by the cryptographic key generation function (TSF\FKG) are used.
+For encryption and decryption, the AES algorithm based on FIPS PUB 197 and the cryptographic key that is generated by the cryptographic key generation function (TSF_FKG) are used.

-The target user data is spool image data in the HDD and Flash memory, filing image data on the HDD and the address book data on the HDD.
+The target user data is spool image data in the HDD and Flash memory, filing image data on the HDD, and the address book data on the HDD.
 The target TSF data is confidential file passwords and the administrator password in the HDD.

-(2) Counter against the threats of "T.REMOTE" and "T.TAP"
+(2) Countermeasure against the threats of "T.REMOTE" and "T.TAP"

-These threats assume that the address book data that the TOE manages might be accessed without authorization via the internal network and that the data transmitted to and from the client might be wiretapped and leaked.
-The security functions counter these threats as follows:
+These threats assume that the address book data that the TOE manages might be accessed without authorisation via the internal network and that the data transmitted to and from the client might be wiretapped and leaked.
+The following security functions counter these threats.

-1. Network protection function (TSF\FNP):
+1. Network protection function (TSF FNP):